Olympic Valley, California: History

 The Washoe people inhabited the area around Lake Tahoe for thousands of years and used present-day Olympic Valley as a summer tribal ground.
-The first whites passed through the valley during the 1849 California Gold Rush.
+The first Europeans passed through the valley during the 1849 California Gold Rush.
 A hay ranch was established in 1862.

 The town of Claraville, formerly located at the mouth of the valley, was once among the biggest mining operations in the Lake Tahoe region.
 In June 1863, John Keiser and Shannon Knox reported outcroppings of gold at the mouth of Squaw Creek (now Washeshu Creek), attracting an influx of prospectors.
 There were rumors that the mine was salted with ore brought in from Virginia City, Nevada.
 George Wharton James, author of the book The Lake of the Sky doubts the mines were salted with ore and suggests that the energetic prospector Shannon Knox started the mine in good faith.
 He writes about the History of the Tahoe Region (pre 1915) in many of the chapters of his book.
 The valley's mining boom was short lived and by 1863–64 the valley had lost almost all of its inhabitants to the Comstock lode in Virginia City.

 By 1942, Wayne Poulsen, a former star skier from the University of Nevada, had acquired 2000 acre in the valley from the Southern Pacific Railroad.
 Poulsen met Alex Cushing, a Harvard University-trained lawyer, in 1946 while Cushing was vacationing at Sugar Bowl Ski Resort.
 During his vacation, Cushing toured the valley at Poulsen's invitation and decided to invest in building a ski resort there.
 Unlike Poulsen, Cushing had the political connections and access to the capital necessary to create a ski resort.
 In June 1948, the two founded the Squaw Valley Development Company and Cushing replaced Poulsen as president of the Squaw Valley Development Corporation by October 1949.
 Squaw Valley Ski Resort opened on Thanksgiving Day 1949.
 The resort was constructed with $400,000 raised by Cushing, including $150,000 of his own money.
 The creation of the Squaw Valley Development Corporation and Squaw Valley Ski Resort mark the modern era of the valley.